rinikerlab/lightweight-registration/docs/source/tutorials.rst

 =========

 Here, we provide a small set of tutorials to help ypu get started with lwreg.
-Please keep in mind that lwreg allow for problem dependent customization:
+Please keep in mind that lwreg allows for problem dependent customization:
 The tutorials are meant as a starting point, but might not be applicable to your specific use case.

 Setting up a Database and First Registration